autonomy-and-verification-uol/ROSMonitoring/README.md

 $ cd ~/catkin_ws/src/beginner_tutorials/scripts/
 $ chmod +x talker_instrumented.py
 $ chmod +x listener_instrumented.py

+In a terminal then

 $ cd ~/catkin_ws/
 $ rosrun beginner_tutorials talker_instrumented.py

+and in a different one

+$ cd ~/catkin_ws/
+$ rosrun beginner_tutorials listener_instrumented.py

+The talker should print the topics on the terminal as before.
+But, the listener should print nothing.

 ### Adding the monitor in the middle (Offline version).